Channel Tunnel: Power supply

 Power is delivered to the locomotives via an overhead line at 25 kV 50 Hz with a normal overhead clearance of 6.03 m.
 All tunnel services run on electricity, shared equally from English and French sources.
 There are two substations fed at 400 kV at each terminal, but in an emergency, the tunnel's lighting (about 20,000 light fittings) and the plant can be powered solely from either England or France.

 The traditional railway south of London uses a 750 V DC third rail to deliver electricity, but since the opening of High Speed 1 there is no longer any need for tunnel trains to use it.
 High Speed 1, the tunnel and the LGV Nord all have power provided via overhead catenary at 25 kV 50 Hz AC.
 The railways on "classic" lines in Belgium are also electrified by overhead wires, but at 3,000 V DC.

 Signalling

 A cab signalling system gives information directly to train drivers on a display.
 There is a train protection system that stops the train if the speed exceeds that indicated on the in-cab display.
 TVM430, as used on LGV Nord and High Speed 1, is used in the tunnel.
 The TVM signalling is interconnected with the signalling on the high-speed lines on either side, allowing trains to enter and exit the tunnel system without stopping.
 The maximum speed is 160 km/h.

 Signalling in the tunnel is coordinated from a control centre at the Folkestone terminal.
 A backup facility at the Calais terminal is staffed at all times and can take over all operations in the event of a breakdown or emergency.

+Starting in 2024, the Compagnie de Signaux et d'Entreprises Électriques was authorized to roll out new ERTMS signalling systems across the fixed link in the Eurotunnel railway.